4GeeksAcademy/javascript-beginner-exercises-tutorial/exercises/19-While-loop/README.md

 * Return `counter` once it is `0`.

 ### :exclamation: IMPORTANT:
 *There are exercises dedicated to Arrays.
 We encourage you to complete those exercises after finishing this lesson.
-Once you are more comfortable, return here to continue.*
+Once you are more comfortable, return here to continue.
+[Click here to review the javascript arrays exercises](https://github.com/4GeeksAcademy/javascript-arrays-exercises-tutorial).*